 - 3x HCOG “Ranger”

 - 2x-4x Variable AOG

 - 4x-8x Variable Sniper

 - 4x-10x Digital Sniper Threat

-At the end of the day, optics are down to preference but keep in mind the 2x-4x Variable AOG and the 4x-8x Variable Sniper are both incredible when attached to the Longbow.
+At the end of the day, optics are down to preference but keep in mind the 2x-4x Variable AOG and the 4x-8x Variable Sniper are both incredible when attached to the Longbow and provide great coverage.

-Fully kitted DMR Longbow available in Season 8
+Fully kitted Longbow DMR available in Season 12

-The Longbow was added to the list of fully kitted weapons for Season 8, meaning players can find a legendary version of the gun whilst looting around the map.
+The Longbow was added to the list of fully kitted weapons for Season 8, meaning players could find a legendary version of the gun whilst looting around any of Apex Legends’ four maps.

 This legendary Longbow will come equipped with a range of the “best” attachments for the weapon and should definitely be utilized by players if they find one.
-Despite this, the gold Longbow has the 4x-10x Digital Sniper Threat scope equipped, which has been criticized heavily by the Apex community.
+Despite this, the gold Longbow has the 4x-10x Digital Sniper Threat scope equipped, which has been criticized heavily by the Apex community in the past.